-Community food gardens are gearing up to sell their vegetables at selected Checkers stores on Friday (18 May) to raise much-needed awareness ahead of World Hunger Day (28 May).
+Community food gardens are gearing up to sell their vegetables at selected Checkers stores on Saturday, 1 September to raise much-needed awareness around fighting hunger in communities.

 As part of our broader strategy to fight hunger, we believe in partnering with local community organisations in the fight against hunger.
 The Group’s vision is to enable communities to feed themselves in an independent and sustainable manner.